vipul2802/o365hq.com/content/blog/Microsoft Threat Protection.md

 SecOps can easily follow up directly with the user who has performed some risky user behavior and investigate further, because perhaps this action was not the real user at all.
-This integration of Office 365 ATP with MCAS helps provide customers an extensive visibility into the threat landscape.
+This integration of Microsoft 365 ATP with MCAS helps provide customers an extensive visibility into the threat landscape.
 This comprehensive, integrated protection is a differentiator for MTP.